 Definition of a translational research project: Translational projects should move a novel strategy from the laboratory into a human clinical trial or use specimens from a clinical trial to develop biomarkers or mechanisms.
 The research should apply in some direct way to human beings within the time frame of less than three years.
 If biomarker research is undertaken, a validation set or independent clinical trial is essential.
 A plan for biomarker validation, if applicable, must be included in any proposal.
 The endpoint of the project should be the planning or initiation of a new pediatric clinical trial.

 - Be scientists who hold a tenure-track faculty position (any level) at their cancer research institution.
-Non-promotable, adjunct, affiliated, temporary, part-time or acting faculty positions are not eligible for Principal Investigator nomination to lead the Translational Research Team.
+Non-promotable, adjunct, affiliated, temporary, part-time or acting faculty positions are not eligible for principal investigator.

-- Applicants must be either U.S. citizens or have a legal permit to work in the United States (either temporary or permanent).
+- Applicants must be either U.S. citizens or have a legal permit to work in the U.S. (either temporary or permanent).

-Special focus area: Any area of pediatric cancer research focused on laboratory research that increases our understanding of cancer biology or that improves cancer detection, prevention, treatment and survivorship.
+Special focus area: Any area of pediatric cancer research that is focused on laboratory research that increases our understanding of cancer biology, or translational research that improves cancer detection, prevention, treatment and survivorship.
+Applications proposing research to develop better tools and or methods for earlier detection of pediatric cancers are also welcome.
 Areas not included in this scope are epidemiology, behavioral science and health services research.

 - Clinical scientists are eligible if their department can demonstrate that it will fully support the research applicant (e.g., dedicated lab space, start-up funds, dedicated research time).

 - Applicants must NOT already hold an R01 or R01-equivalent grant as a PI or co-leader.
-Applicants must not be a co-leader on projects such as SPORE or NIH grant mechanisms like U01, DP1, DP2, R37 and R23.
-The V Scholar award is intended to support research to leverage these larger awards; therefore, the nominee should not have already received such awards.
+Applicants must NOT be a co-leader on projects such as SPORE or NIH grant mechanisms like U01, DP1, DP2, R37 and R23.
+The V Scholar Award is intended to support research to leverage these larger awards; so, the nominee should not have already received such awards.

 - Applicant must have at least two years postdoctoral (M.D. or Ph.D.) fellowship training.
 For M.D.s, a minimum of one year is acceptable if only one year is required for the specialty.